neoarz/Neos-Sidestore-Apps/README.md

 ---

 *Big thanks to Meka who inspired me to make this app list.
 It was originally designed to be a repo, but I wanted to have these apps out for you guys to use.
-I will personally update this repo and add apps when possible maybe even from your requests.*
+I will personally update this list and add apps when possible maybe even from your requests.*

 *A repo will come soon I'm still working on it*

-*These apps are specifically tailored for the use of [Altstore](https://altstore.io) and [Sidestore](https://sidestore.io) in mind.
+*These apps are specifically tailored for the use of [Altstore](https://altstore.io) and [Sidestore](https://sidestore.io) in mind (They can still be used with other sideloading methods as well).
 As a former free developer account user of SideStore, I know the pain in having apps take up all AppIDs.
 In result of this I have removed all extra plugins for these apps; each app will only take up **ONE** AppID*

 *Big thanks to **swaggyP36000/TrollStore-IPAs** for giving me inspiration of the layout of this repo*